Table of Content

 The technique uses global positioning systems (GPS) along with radio frequency identification (RFID) to create a “fence”.

-This is a brilliant targeting marketing strategy used by ad designers.
+This could be a potentially powerful strategy.
 Geo conquesting specifically targets customers who are physically in or around the competitor’s place.

-This relatively new marketing gimmick is used to pull away the competitor’s foot traffic by offering them better and more attractive deals when they are about to make a purchase at a competitor’s store.
+This marketing tactic tries to influence competitor’s foot traffic by offering their prospects better and more attractive deals when they are about to make a purchase at a competitor’s store.

 Using beacons is another aspect of LBA.
 The technique works similar to geofencing but makes use of small physical objects that are placed in the desired locations.
 These devices detect the presence of a user mobile, the moment it moves within the range.